restlet/restlet.github.io/documentation/tutorials/2.5/uris.md

 ---
 # URI rewriting and redirection

-Another advantage of the Restlet framework is the built-in support for [cool URIs](http://www.w3.org/Provider/Style/URI).
+Another advantage of Restlet Framework is its built-in support for [cool URIs](http://www.w3.org/Provider/Style/URI).
 A good description of the importance of proper URI design is given by Jacob Nielsen in his [AlertBox](http://www.useit.com/alertbox/990321.html).